cloudflare/cloudflare-docs/content/support/Caching/Learn more/_index.md

 # Welcome to the Caching - Learn more section

-Below you will find links off to the relavent sections for Caching - Learn more focused material
+Below you will find links to the relevant sections for Caching - Learn more focused material.

 {{<directory-listing>}}